Accounting Honors Program

-To graduate in good standing, an Honors student must meet the requirements for continued participation as described above for every semester beginning in the semester of invitation to join the Honors program.
-Honors students must also successfully complete the Accounting Honors Seminar at George Mason University with a grade of B or better.
+To graduate in good standing, an Honors student must meet the requirement for continued participation as described above for every semester beginning in the semester of invitation to join to Honors program.

-The Washington, D.C., metropolitan area offers a wealth of opportunities for educational and recruiting activities for accounting students.
+The Washington D.C., metropolitan area offers a wealth of opportunities for educational activities for accounting students.
 Potential program events may include:

 - Field trips to offices of key employers from international, regional, and local accounting firms, industry, and governmental agencies.